ZEDTARIK/ZEDTARIK/README.md

 - 🔭 I’m currently working on ...
 Youtube and Freelance
 - 🌱 I’m currently learning ...
 MERN Stack
 - 🤔 I’m looking for help with ...MERN && Net Core
-- 💬 Ask me about ...Anything about Angular version >=5  or Laravel
+- 💬 Ask me about ...Anything about Angular version >=5  or Laravel 6 and 7
 - 📫 How to reach me: ... [https://www.linkedin.com/in/et-tarak-zouhair-3a456564/]
-- ⚡ Fun fact: ...